jdelrue/info_grid/docs/concepts/token_generation_rules.md

 Once registered the amount of tokens given per month and accumulated if the minimum required utilization has not been achieved yet are fixed by this digital contract registered in the TF Chain.
 Even if the TF Ambassadors decide to change some of the parameters this will not have an impact on already registered TF farming pools.

-If a TF farming pool get unregistered e.g. because of 3 months breach of uptime then this contract becomes void.
+If a TF farming pool gets unregistered e.g. because of 3 months breach of uptime then this contract becomes void.